Use the quick links below to find answers to your questions about applying for a Community Grant:

 Do you accept applications online?

-Yes, the Alliant Energy Foundation is now utilizing an on-line grant request process.
+The Alliant Energy Foundation utilizes an on-line grant request process.
 There are now three Community Grants cycles per year with deadlines on January 15, May 15 and September 15.
 If a deadline or decision date is on a weekend or holiday, the appropriate action will occur on the following business day.

 Our online program, eGrant, will be open for one month prior to each of these deadlines so please check back for information on how to access the link for Community Grant submission.